 Breaking your strategy down into tasks will make it easier to tackle.

-Another important way to visualize your marketing strategy is to create a project roadmap.
+Another important way to visualize your marketing strategy is to create a product roadmap.
 A project roadmap visualizes the timeline of your product with individual tasks.
 Our roadmap maker can help you with this.

 Simple Product Roadmap Plan Template